Middle School Mentors

 K-12 Language Arts Specialist

-Laura Waite grew up in California, earned an Associate Degree from Ricks College (Brigham Young University-Idaho), married a very handsome and talented man, and raised six children (all girls except five!)
-After 20 years, she went back to college at Grand Canyon University online and earned a Bachelor’s Degree in English Education.
-She has also earned endorsements in business and marketing and gifted and talented education.
+Laura Waite is an enthusiastic educator who loves to teach and learn every day.
+She grew up in California, earned an Associate Degree from Ricks College (Brigham Young University-Idaho), married a very handsome and talented man, and raised six children – all girls except five!
+After 20 years, she returned to college through Grand Canyon University’s online program and earned a Bachelor’s Degree in English Education.
+She holds endorsements in business and marketing as well as gifted and talented education.
+She has a deep appreciation for literature and is passionate about helping others to express their thoughts and feelings through writing.